 ➤ Select the Vertical option and press OK.

-Now, select the cells of the SalesPerson column which have different names and change their background color.
+Select the cells of the SalesPerson column that have different names and change their background color.

-Then, you will get the highlighted cells which are showing the different names of the salespersons.
+Get the highlighted cells that show the different names of the salespersons.

-In the same way, select the cells of the Sales column which have different values and change their background color.
+Select the cells of the Sales column that have different values and change their background color.

 One thing to mention is that if you have a large dataset and you want to scroll through the values of these sheets simultaneously then you have to follow this way.